 He was a member of the Association of California School Administrators and has been a member of the Calipatria Lions Club for more than 25 years.
 He was honored by the Lions Club with the Melvin Jones Fellowship for community service.

-Director Erik Ortega serves as the Imperial Irrigation District director representing Division 4, which includes the majority of Calexico, south Heber and the IID service area along the U.S.-Mexico border.
+Director Erik Ortega currently serves as vice president of the IID Board of Directors representing Division 4, which includes the majority of Calexico, south Heber and the IID service area along the U.S.-Mexico border.

 Director Ortega was elected in the November 2016 general runoff election.
 Prior to being seated on the IID board, Mr. Ortega had served as trustee for the Calexico Unified District as school board president.
 He is also a Calexico businessman.

 Director Norma Sierra Galindo currently serves as vice president of the IID Board of Directors, representing Division 5, which includes Imperial, Holtville and parts of Calexico and eastern Imperial County.
 Director Galindo was first elected to the board in a special election in 2012 and re-elected in 2014.

 Before serving as director, Ms. Galindo was appointed to IID’s Energy Consumers Advisory Committee where she served for eight years.
 In 2005, Director Galindo was elected to the Imperial Community College District Board of Trustees and served on its bond oversight committee.
 Director Galindo works as an instructor for Calexico High School’s Allied Health Professions program and as an educator for Imperial Valley Regional Occupational Program’s Medical Assistant and Business Departments.
 She also operates a private interpretation and translation business.